walterkatrin/walterkatrin.github.io/_projects/1_project.md

 ---

 ### Goal
-Generate high-quality whole-genome sequencing data for the green macroalga Caulerpa as the basis for an organellar reference genome database.
+Generate high-quality whole-genome sequencing data for the green macroalga Caulerpa as the basis for an organellar reference genome database and identification of polymorphisms.
 Caulerpa is a non-model organism with no established sequencing protocol in our group, so the entire pipeline had to be built end-to-end.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">